MicrosoftLearning/SC-5003_Information-protection-and-Data-Loss-Prevention/Instructions/Labs/LAB_Ex02_Sensitivity_Labels.md

 Your task is to create and publish sensitivity labels within your organization that  classifies and protects sensitive data according to its level of confidentiality and the necessary access controls.

+- **Create a sensitivity label** to categorize data.
+- **Create a sublabel** under the parent label to group data.
-- **Create an _Internal_ sensitivity label**: Create a sensitivity label called _Internal_ to categorize all data that is only for internal use.
+- **Create a label policy** to establish rules and guidelines for managing sensitivity labels within the organization.
-- **Create _Employee Data (HR)_ sublabel**: Under the _Internal_ label, create a sublabel named _Employee Data (HR)_ dedicated to the Human Resources department's sensitive information.

-**Test your skills by following the challenge before viewing the exercise instructions.**
+> [!TIP]
+> Start with attempting this task with your current understanding from the **Challenge** outline or follow along with the **Exercise instructions**.

-## Challenge: Implement sensitivity labels for your HR department
+## Challenge: Implement sensitivity labels for your Research & Development (R&D) department

-**Objective**: Create and publish a sensitivity label to improve data protection in the HR department.
-Your task is to set up a main sensitivity label called _Internal_, with a sublabel under it called _Employee Data (HR)_.
+**Objective**: Create and publish a sensitivity label to improve data protection in the (R&D) department.
+Your task is to set up a main sensitivity label called _Restricted_, with a sublabel under it called _Experimental data (R&D)_.
 This classification system should follow these criteria to ensure effective data protection and compliance:

 - The labels should permit access to any authenticated user, ensuring that only verified individuals can view the sensitive data.
-- Facilitate offline access to the labeled data for a period of 14 days, supporting operational flexibility while maintaining security protocols.
+- Facilitate offline access to the labeled data for a period of 2 days, supporting operational flexibility while maintaining security protocols.
 - Set the user access to the labeled data to never expire, ensuring persistent protection of the information over time.
-- Create a policy named _Internal HR employee data_ that requires users to provide a justification for removing a label or lowering it classification.
+- Create a policy named _Restricted R&D data protection policy_ that requires users to provide a justification for removing a label or lowering it classification.

-By applying these labels correctly, you will help to ensure the safe management of confidential HR documents, in accordance with the organization's data protection objectives.
+By applying these labels correctly, you will help to ensure the safe management of confidential R&D documents, in accordance with the organization's data protection objectives.

-## Exercise instructions
+## Step by step exercise instructions

+**Objective**: Create and publish a sensitivity label to improve data protection in the HR department.
+Your task is to set up a main sensitivity label called _Internal_, with a sublabel under it called _Employee Data (HR)_.

 ## Task 1 - Create a sensitivity label